 The Purple Patch coaching team are tasked with 'coaching to the pillars', and this means we avoid simply discussing swimming, cycling and running in our coach-athlete review sessions.
 Instead, we monitor and educate around all performance aspects, including recovery.

 It isn’t enough for a coach to talk about recovery, they have to make it a part of the fabric of the program.
 Soon, most will realise that the vast majority of athletes are highly motivated and prone to training too much so integrating isn’t limiting, but instead creates more effective training over the long haul — hence performance gains.

-If any of the ideas below need addressing then I would strongly recommend picking one to focus on this year as there will be a directly impact on performance in all areas across your life...
+If any of the ideas below need addressing then I would strongly recommend picking one to focus on as there will be a directly impact on performance in all areas across your life...